This article was originally published on July 2020 and updated with new content on May 2021.

 Harvey Norman (Hardly Normal Show)

-The Hardly Normal Show, run by Harvey Norman, recently came to an end after its fifth episode.
+The Hardly Normal Show, run by Harvey Norman, came to an end after its fifth episode.
 This came after weekly e-commerce live stream sessions which gave audiences massive discounts across all items.

 Viewers who liked and shared the e-commerce live stream video stood a chance to win a lucky prize from Harvey Norman.
 The live stream has since gathered 29 thousand views and 93 shares on Facebook.
 If you are hosting your e-commerce live stream via a social media platform, we recommend that you encourage your viewers to share the live stream.
 This helps to increase your brand reach and awareness.